csdms/bmi/docs/source/governance.md

 ### Council membership

-A list of current Steering Council Members is maintained at the page [Steering Council][steering council].
+A list of current BMI Council Members is maintained at the page [BMI Council][steering council].

-To become eligible to join the Steering Council, an individual must be a Project Contributor who has produced substantial contributions or a Project User that has applied BMI in a substantial way.
+To become eligible to join the BMI Council, an individual must be a Project Contributor who has produced substantial contributions or a Project User that has applied BMI in a substantial way.
 Candidate Council Members are nominated by existing Council Members.
 The Candidate must confirm they are interested and willing to serve in this capacity.
 The Candidate becomes a Member following consensus of the existing Council.
-The Council will be initially formed from a set of existing Project Contributors and Users who, as of early 2022, have been currently active in Project development or application.
+The initial Council was formed from a set of existing Project Contributors and Users who, as of early 2022, had been active in Project development and application.

 When considering potential Members, the Council will look at candidates with a comprehensive view, including but not limited to code, code review,